cncf/memorials/dan-kohn.md

 The world has lost a powerful force for diversity in tech, open source software and its ecosystem.
 Thank you, Dan.
 We'll miss you and my thoughts and prayers are with your family.

+## Steven Tan @SODAFoundation

+I have known Dan since 2016.
+Our encounters these past few years look like a round-the-world chase - Austin, Barcelona, Beijing, Bengaluru, Berlin, Half Moon Bay, Lake Tahoe, Lyon, Prague, San Diego, Seoul, Shenzhen, Tokyo, ... and Dan made himself available, no matter how impossible his schedule might be.
+He possesses so many positive traits behind that big friendly smile.
+He is the gentle giant we wish we have as a friend.
+Rest well my friend.

+On behalf of SODA Foundation...

+You believed in us when all we had was an idea.
+You encouraged us when the going got tough.
+You guided us when we got lost.
+You inspired us.
+You will continue to inspire us...

+Thank You
+SODA Foundation